DataDog/brod/README.md

 # brod

+__This library is not maintained anymore and only supports Kafka 0.6.
+Please use [mumrah/kafka-python](https://github.com/mumrah/kafka-python) if you want Kafka 0.8 support.__

 brod lets you produce messages to the Kafka distributed publish/subscribe messaging service.
 It started as a fork of pykafka (https://github.com/dsully/pykafka), but became a total rewrite as we needed to